Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
-ModalWX is Khitchdee's in-house PC app development tool
+ModalWX is Khitchdee's in-house app development toolkit
-that uses a new way of designing a PC GUI, that we call a Modal GUI
+for producing PC apps with a new type of GUI, that we call a Modal GUI.
-that's better suited (than WIMP) for the type of apps we are developing.
+Modal GUIs are better suited (than WIMP) for the type of apps we are developing.
-We are releasing it open source to encourage devs to evaluate modal GUIs
+We are releasing ModalWX open source to encourage devs to evaluate modal GUIs
 for their own PC apps.

 ## What is a Modal GUI?